KGeri201/THAPMU/README.md

 I wanted to create a cheap and easy to make IoT sensor, that works with nearly anything, to monitor the temerapture and humidity levels of multiple rooms.

 ## Hardware
-The custom PCB is a very simple power adapter to power and connect the sensor and the esp.
+The custom PCB is a very simple power adapter to power and connect the sensor and the ESP.

 ## Software
 It uses [ESPHome](https://esphome.io/index.html), [MQTT](https://de.wikipedia.org/wiki/MQTT), [InfluxDB](https://www.influxdata.com/) and a [script](MQTTInfluxDBBridge.py) to connect all this together.